btbear/DEC/dashboard/README.md

-## Go DEC Dashboard
+## Go DEWH Dashboard

-The dashboard is a data visualizer integrated into geth, intended to collect and visualize useful information of an DEC node.
+The dashboard is a data visualizer integrated into geth, intended to collect and visualize useful information of an DEWH node.
 It consists of two parts:

 * The client visualizes the collected data.
 * The server collects the data, and updates the clients.